 I love to bake all the time.
 I will usually do an allergy check with you shortly after meeting to figure out what I can safely make for you as I will be showing up with baked goods in hand soon.

-I magically overcame a lifelong severe allergy to cats so that I now happy live with one.
+I thankfully overcame a lifelong severe allergy to cats so that I now happy live with one.
 I will chalk that up to sheer determination.

 I was born in Southern California, relocated to NYC, moved to the Vancouver area for about a decade, and now live in Toronto.
 One big zig-zag across the continent.

 I graduated high school at fourteen years old and then stayed out of school for six years before returning to university.